Arie2021jw/SQL_SERVER-Working-with-Dates/README.md

-This repository contains multiple examples on how SQL Server can be used to work with dates.
+This repository contains multiple examples on how SQL Server can be used to work with:

-List of examples:
+1) Dates
+2) Numbers and statistics

+Below is the list of examples for each folder.

+Folder #1: Dates:
 1) Adding and Subtracting days, months and years to a date
 2) Calculate first day, last day and second to last day of current month
 3) Counting the number of business days between 2 dates